ipfs/team-mgmt/guides/PREPARATION.md

-# Prep for Weekly Calls
+# Preparation for Weekly Calls

 ## Who is Responsible